Gruyère Cheese vs Stilton Cheese

 Gruyère Cheese Stilton Cheese

-Country of Origin Switzerland United Kingdom
+Country of Origin Switzerland England

-Specific Origin Switzerland, specifically the Gruyère region.
+Specific Origin Switzerland, Specifically The Gruyère Region.
 Nottinghamshire, Leicestershire, Derbyshire

-Certification AOP (2007) PDO (1996)
+Certification AOP (2007), PGI (2007), GI (2011) PDO (1996)

 Milk Type Cow’s milk Cow's milk

-Milk Treatment Raw
+Milk Treatment Raw Pasteurized

 Fat Content Around 32-35% fat in dry matter, which translates to about 45-50% overall fat content.
+Not Specified

 Moisture Content Approximately 35-37%, characteristic of its dense texture.
+Not Specified

-Rind Natural, orangy
+Rind Natural, orangy Natural

-Texture Dense, moister
+Texture Dense, moister Hard, blue-veined

-Flavor Nutty, complex
+Taste Nutty, complex Spicy, strong

-Aroma Earthy, fruity, possibly barnyardy
+Aroma Earthy, fruity, possibly barnyardy Not Specified

-Colors Varies
+Colors Varies Blue-grey

-Forms Cylindrical
+Forms Cylindrical Not Specified

-Age 5 months to 24+
+Age 5 months to 24+ Not Specified

-Rennet Type Animal
+Rennet Type Animal Not Specified

 Compare Gruyère Cheese to Other Cheeses